.NET Core CLI extensibility model

-This document covers the different ways you can extend the .NET Core Command-line Interface (CLI) tools and explain the scenarios that drive each one of them.
+This article covers the different ways you can extend the .NET Core CLI and explain the scenarios that drive each one of them.
 You'll see how to consume the tools as well as how to build the different types of tools.

-The CLI tools can be extended in three main ways:
+The CLI can be extended in three main ways:

 Per-project tools are contained within the project's context, but they allow easy installation through restoration.